 “You’re placing all wagers on the bet safe!”
 Saryn roared, slurring his words heavily.
 Even he seemed confused by the ordering of his words, his face scrunching up.
 “I say, we talk to Gax!”

 Gax, knowing the reputation of this tavern-crawling cretin paid him no mind.
-Soon, Gax was sure, Saryn would flop to the soggy, wooden floor face-first and find himself tossed roughly out into an alley more piss and shit than stone.
+Soon, Gax was sure, Saryn would flop to the soggy, wooden floor face-first and find himself tossed roughly out into an alley comprised more of piss and shit than stone.
 Saryn listed lazily to the side and Gax cursed himself for not shouting a wager that the drunkard was slipping into unconsciousness even now.

 A chorus of laughter shook the walls of the Shattered Helm.
 Gax looked across the room to Darsil’eit, his elf companion, who stared at him menacingly.
-He understood her glare well enough, but he paid it no mind for he had a damn fine idea.
+He understood her glare well enough, but he paid it no mind for he had a fine idea.

 Gax surged to his feet, his thighs bumping the table and scattering a few copper rounds and silver ovals.
 “Any other dog here with balls enough to take that wager?” he boomed.

 A pall of silence fell over the tavern, every eye locked on the large orc and the massive battleaxe strapped to his back.
 The crowd surely mistook his serious tone as anger and a few of them began backing toward the exits.